1. Help Center Home

 This checklist is an easy guide for a successful tracking setup.

-The core conversion tracking setup on the MGID side includes:
+Core conversion tracking setup on MGID side:

-1. Conversion tracking method selection - choose the tracking method that works in your case: Pixel, Pixel via Google Tag Manager, Postback, Webhook, or Native integration.
+1. Conversion tracking method selection - Choose the tracking method that works in your case: Pixel, Pixel via Google Tag Manager, Postback, Webhook or Native integration.

-2. Conversion goals defining – set up specific conversion goals relevant to your campaign success.
+2. Conversion goals defining – Set up specific conversion goals relevant to your campaign success.

-3. Tracking Links configuration – add tracking tags to collect and analyze essential performance data.
+3. Tracking links configuration – Add tracking tags to collect and analyze essential performance data.

-The conversion tracking setup on the third-party side
+Conversion tracking setup on the third-party side

 While MGID handles the core configurations, additional settings should be managed on your tracking system's end.
 The additional settings might include:

-• Postback link insertion
+• Postback link insertion;

-• Webhook event creation
+• Webhook event creation;

-• Third-party integration adjustments
+• Third-party integration adjustments.

 Additional settings required by your chosen tracking method